HarshallSonawane/File-Encryption-and-Compression-Using-GPGPU/README.md

 **Currently runs perfectly on Linux and Windows**

+To directly run the app, download from Releases section

 To run the app in Debug Mode, simply run the below command
 ```shell
 flutter run